notwaldorf/notwaldorf.github.com/_posts/2021-10-15-hashicollab.markdown

 }
 </style>

-A couple of months ago my friend [Jana](https://twitter.com/janaboruta) organized [HashiConf Europe](https://hashiconf.com/europe/), and asked me to work on generating custom artwork for each of their speakers.
+A couple of months ago my friend [Jana](https://twitter.com/janaboruta) helped organize [HashiConf Europe](https://hashiconf.com/europe/), and asked me to work on generating custom artwork for each of their speakers.
 This was my first experience with creating art for someone else, and especially art that had to match someone else’s artistic guidelines.
 I’ve said this before, but I live and nap by the idea that rules (and editing) are at the core of the artistic process and not having to do that myself was <span class="hilite">brilliant</span>.
 I wanted to write a bit about it because a) I did a bunch of work that I'm really proud of and I never got to talk about it and b) I am vain and I want to talk about it.

 This was the final poster: